Fully distribution-free center-outward rank tests for multiple-output regression and MANOVA: Center-outward ranks and signs in

-All the intuition and all the properties of center-outward distribution and quantile functions hold for this special case (considered in~\cite{Hallin2017}), and the reader may like to restrict to it.
-The general case ${\rm P}\in{\cal P}_d$ (considered in~\cite{Hallinetal2020}), however, requires the slightly more technical definitions below, due to the fact that~$\rm P$-a.s., in general, is no longer equivalent to~$\mu_d$-a.e.~and the possibility of a more or less regular boundary to spt$({\rm P})$\footnote{Regularity problems in the area are notoriously tricky: see, e.g., \cite{Caffa96}.}.
+All the intuition and all the properties of center-outward distribution and quantile functions hold for ${\rm P}\in{\cal P}^+_d$; this special case is the one considered in~\cite{Hallin2017}.
+A more general case is addressed in~\cite{BarrioGonzHallin} and \cite{Hallinetal2020} where we refer to for details, but requires more technical definitions, which we are skipping here.
+Note, however, that while some statements below only hold under ${\rm P}\in{\cal P}_d^+$, many others (including validity), due to distribution-freeness, can be made under the very general condition ${\rm P}\in{\cal P}_d$.